Dana Center Role

-Jobs for the Future’s Pathways to Prosperity Network: Served as member of network to build systems of career pathways linking high school, work, and community college in order to increase the number of youth completing high school and attaining a postsecondary credential with labor market value.
+Pathways to Prosperity Network, Jobs for the Future: Served as member of network to build systems of career pathways linking high school, work, and community college in order to increase the number of youth completing high school and attaining a postsecondary credential with labor market value.
 (2016)

 Landel, C., & Leahy, F. (2017).
 Multiple mathematics pathways to college, careers, and beyond.
 In K. L. McClarty, M. Gaertner, & K. Mattern (Eds.), Preparing students for college and careers: Theory, measurement, and educational practice.
 New York, NY: Routledge.